riebl/artery/docs/install.md

 - [Python](https://www.python.org) 3

 We have tested Artery with OMNeT++ 5.4, GNU GCC 7.3 and Boost 1.65.1 successfully.
+Please note that these versions are just minimum requirements.
+You may benefit from bugfixes when using more recent versions.
+For example, OMNeT++ 5.6 is working great as well.

 !!! danger
     OMNeT++ 6.0 (available as Preview 7 at the time of writing) breaks compatibility of models written for 5.x versions.